GLOBAL MARKETS-Stocks greet sign of trade truce extension with glee

 “But of course the key thing is he can change his mind.”

-As investors went back into risky assets they sold safe-haven government bonds, driving yields up.
-The 10-year U.S. Treasury yield hit a one-week high at 2.700 percent.
+Investors went back into risky assets and sold safe-haven government bonds, driving yields up.
+The 10-year U.S. Treasury yield hit a one-week high at 2.7060 percent.

 In Europe, political uncertainty in Spain bubbled up.

-Spain’s IBEX fell into the red, down 0.2 percent, and Spanish bond yields rose after parliament rejected the Socialist government’s 2019 budget proposal, raising the chances of a snap general election.
+Spain’s IBEX lagged the market and Spanish bond yields rose after parliament rejected the Socialist government’s 2019 budget proposal, raising the chances of a snap general election.

-“If they do call elections we may see a bit of noise in the near term, but for us that would be one to fade because the tail risks are pretty low in terms of getting a party that’s negative for markets,” said Mohammed Kazmi, portfolio manager at UBP in Geneva.

 Risk assets have also been helped up by central banks’ dovish shift.